-Top 3 Trends in Predictive Analytics in 2019
+Top three trends in predictive analytics in 2019

-2019 will see lightning speed trends in data and technology.
-We’ve all heard about the internet of things until we are ready to admit a device overload.
-Yet less talked about is the power of predictive analytics and how it can drive user experience (UX) across multiple channels.
-2019 will feature the rise of technological complexity and the right user experience can simplify that complexity.
+You’ve heard about the Internet of Things (IoT).
+Yet, less talked about is the power of predictive analytics and how it can drive user experience (UX) across multiple channels.
+In 2019, we’ll see the rise of technological complexity.
+The right user experience can simplify that complexity.
 With the right UX strategy, your business can integrate multiple platforms and data points, making your brand shine.

 What is Predictive Analytics?